Yes, you need to spin up on foundational knowledge. No, you are not an exception.

 - "In 1903, when he was 16, Ramanujan obtained from a friend a library copy of A Synopsis of Elementary Results in Pure and Applied Mathematics, G. S. Carr's collection of 5,000 theorems.[26][27]
 Ramanujan reportedly studied the contents of the book in detail.[28]"

-These individuals were presumably highly cognitively advantaged as well, with outsized learning rate and generalization ability, which would allow them to move faster through a curriculum, infer more knowledge beyond it, and infer more knowledge from self-directed experimentation.
-Basically, across all math learners, these individuals would be the most likely to have their prereqs in place.
+(Keep in mind there were also far fewer prerequisites needed to make novel contributions to math back then, so a person could fill up their prerequisites to cutting-edge math in a shorter time.
+Additionally individuals were presumably highly cognitively advantaged with outsized learning rate and generalization ability, which would allow them to move faster through a curriculum, infer more knowledge beyond it, and infer more knowledge from self-directed experimentation.
+Basically, across all math learners, these individuals would have been some of the most likely to have their prerequisites in place.)

 Take Euler for example.